superterrific/dana-byerly/src/articles/heading-levels.md

     <img src="/img/dynamic-headers-template-structure.png" alt="A diagram showing how the partial and layouts work together." loading="lazy" />
   </picture>
   {% figcaption %}
     The partial is passed into two layouts, one for the homepage and one for the listing pages.
-If the variable is set in the layout then the conditional header uses the variable, if not it renders a <code>h2</code>.
+If the variable is set in the layout then the conditional header uses the variable, if not it renders a ```h2```.
 Created using <a href="https://excalidraw.com/">Excalidraw</a>.
   {% endfigcaption %}
 {% endfigure %}

-As the diagram above shows, the partial for the article summary contains a conditional header that sets the value, in this case the heading tag, to a variable titled <code>headingLevel</code>.
-If <code>headingLevel</code> is not present, then <code>h2</code> is used.
-This makes the default heading a <code>h2</code> but allows for variation where needed.
+As the diagram above shows, the partial for the article summary contains a conditional header that sets the value, in this case the heading tag, to a variable titled ```headingLevel```.
+If ```headingLevel``` is not present, then ```h2``` is used.
+This makes the default heading a ```h2``` but allows for variation where needed.

 ```html
 <!-- article-summary.html -->